-All of the above assumes you were considering a board with a BIOS flash feature (where you can update the BIOS without a CPU), but there are plenty of boards that don't have this handy (well, handy when it works) feature.
+All of the above assumes you were considering a motherboard with a BIOS flash feature (where you can update the BIOS without a CPU), but there are plenty of boards that don't have this handy feature.
 In which case you'll need to update the motherboard with the use of an old CPU.

 But here lies another potential problem for many builders: if you're building your first PC, chances are you don't have an old AMD CPU just conveniently laying around.
 Good news is you have a few different options to get the BIOS update done should you not mind the extra hassle, wait and/or cost: